 Although there are no serious pests due to the pungent nature of the crop, cut worms, aphids, root knot nematodes, stem borer, African black beetles and rodents sometimes attack the shoots or roots.
 Practice IPM or apply EPA approved chemicals.

-Diseases like bacterial wilt, leaf spot, fusarium and pythium rot, soft rot and cork rot can attack the plants, however, they can be effectively controlled by practising strict hygiene, use of bio-agents like (Trichoderma), improving drainage and ensuring proper sett dressing with EPA approved fungicides before planting.
+Diseases like bacterial wilt, leaf spot, fusarium and pythium rot, soft rot and cork rot can attack the plants.
+However, you can effectively control them by practising strict hygiene, use of bio-agents like (Trichoderma), improving drainage and ensuring proper sett dressing with EPA approved fungicides before planting.

 Rotate ginger with leguminous crops or unrelated crops.
-A 5-year rotation plan is recommended.
+We recommend a 5-year rotation plan.

 Ginger is ready for harvesting 5-10 months after planting when the tops have started dying and are dislodging.
-The rhizomes are harvested by hoeing the field or beds or by toppling the ridges.
-Care should be taken not to bruise or injure the rhizomes during harvesting.
-Ginger for the fresh export market should be harvested earlier (about 7 months) to reduce the fibre content of the rhizome.
+Harvest the rhizomes by hoeing the field or beds or by toppling the ridges.
+However, take care not to bruise or injure the rhizomes during harvesting.
+Moreover, Ginger for the fresh export market earlier (about 7 months) to reduce the fibre content of the rhizome.